Well, this is exciting!

 For all Postgraduate Research Degrees, please contact email@example.com.

 The Admissions Office will then conduct a thorough review.
 They will ensure that all information within your application is taken into account: ensuring zero misinterpretations and 100% correct procedures.
 This takes 10 working days, after which you’ll hear whether the appeal has been upheld, or rejected.

-If you are an international applicant and have paid your deposit, our refund policy is available here.
+If you are an international applicant and have paid your deposit, please refer to our refund policy.